GIFEN has two convictions:

 On the strength of these convictions, the companies in the sector are united within GIFEN by a common objective: to build together the French nuclear industry of today and tomorrow.

-Created in 2018 with the ambition of uniting the entire French nuclear industry into a single professional association, GIFEN brings together companies operating nuclear facilities, large companies, mid-size companies, SMEs, VSEs, professional organisations and associations, covering all types of industrial activities (studies, manufacturing, construction, maintenance, etc.) as well as all areas of nuclear power generation (fuel cycle, research, power generation, equipment manufacturing, decommissioning, etc.)
+Created in 2018 with the ambition of uniting the entire French nuclear industry into a single trade association, GIFEN brings together companies operating nuclear facilities, large companies, small and mid-sized enterprises, very small businesses, professional organisations and associations, covering all types of industrial activities (studies, manufacturing, construction, maintenance, etc.) as well as all areas of nuclear power generation (fuel cycle, research, power generation, equipment manufacturing, decommissioning, etc.)